sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-offline-app/cp-mobile-dev-kit-offline-app.md

 2. Select deploy target as **Mobile & Cloud**.

    MDK editor will deploy the metadata to Mobile Services (for Mobile application) followed by to Cloud Foundry (for Web application).

+   - For Mobile Services deployment, choose Yes or No if you want to enable source for debugging the deployed bundle.
+   - For Cloud Foundry deplyoment, enter application ID, application version and select web runtime deplyoment option.

    ![MDK](img-3.2.gif)